Super Bowl XXXIV: Fourth quarter

-The Titans took over the ball at their own 12-yard line with 1:48 left in the game after committing a holding penalty on the ensuing kickoff.
+The Titans took the ball at their own 12-yard line with 1:48 left in the game after committing a holding penalty on the ensuing kickoff.
 McNair started out the drive with a pair of completions to Mason and Wycheck for gains of 9 and 7 yards to reach the 28-yard line.
-After an incomplete pass, defensive back Dré Bly's 15-yard face-mask penalty while tackling McNair on a 12-yard scramble gave the Titans a 1st down at the St. Louis 45-yard line.
-On the next play, St. Louis was penalized 5 yards for being offside, moving the ball to the 40-yard line with 59 seconds left.
+After an incomplete pass, a face-mask penalty on cornerback Dré Bly while tackling McNair on a 12-yard scramble gave the Titans a new set of downs at the Rams' 45-yard line.
+On the next play, linebacker Charlie Clemons was penalized for being offside, moving the ball to the 40-yard line with 59 seconds left.
 McNair ran for 2 yards, then threw a 7-yard completion to wide receiver Kevin Dyson.
-On the next play, Tennessee nearly lost the ball when Bly stepped in front of a pass intended for Mason, only to have it go right through his arms.
-Two plays later, with the Titans facing 3rd down and 5, McNair was hit by two Rams defenders, but he escaped and completed a 16-yard pass to Dyson to gain a 1st down at the Rams' 10-yard line.
-Tennessee then used up their final timeout with just six seconds left, giving them a chance for one last play to tie the game.
+On the next play, the Rams nearly ended the game when Bly stepped in front of a pass intended for Mason, only to have it go right through his arms.
+Two plays later, with the Titans facing 3rd-and-5, McNair narrowly avoided a sack by defensive ends Kevin Carter and Jay Williams and completed a 16-yard pass to Dyson to set up 1st-and-goal at the Rams' 10-yard line.
+The Titans then used up their final timeout with just six seconds left, giving them a chance for one last play to either tie the game and send it into overtime, or go for the two-point conversion for the victory.

 Final play

 The game's final play from the Rams' 10-yard line has gone down in NFL history as "The Tackle" or "One Yard Short".
-Tennessee's plan was to use Wycheck as a decoy.
-The tight end would run straight up the field on the right side, to lure linebacker Mike Jones away from receiver Kevin Dyson.
-Dyson would then slant left through the middle of the field.
-With Wychek occupying Jones, McNair would pass the ball to Dyson, who would be open from about five yards out to run in for the score.
+The Titans' plan was to use Wycheck as a decoy.
+The tight end would run straight up the field on the right side, to lure linebacker Mike Jones away from Dyson, who would then slant left through the middle of the field.
+With Wycheck occupying Jones, McNair would pass the ball to Dyson, who would be open from about five yards out to run in for the score.

 Jones, who was the Rams' defensive signal-caller, called a 77 Blast, a combination coverage that can be altered as the offense lines up.
-When the Titans came to the line, Rams safety Billy Jenkins called for three Rams players — he, Jones, and cornerback Dexter McCleon — to play zone coverage against Wychek and Dyson.
+When the Titans came to the line, Rams safety Billy Jenkins called for three Rams players — he, Jones, and cornerback Dexter McCleon — to play zone coverage against Wycheck and Dyson.

 As the play began, everything appeared to go as planned.
 Jones initially ran with Wycheck up the field.
-But as the Rams linebacker reached the goal line, he glanced over his left shoulder and noticed an open Dyson catching the ball.
+But as he reached the goal line, he glanced over his left shoulder and noticed an open Dyson catching the ball.
 Jones switched directions and wrapped up Dyson's legs about two and a half yards short of the end zone.